THE ULTIMATE OBLIQUES WORKOUT GUIDE

 The initial step you must take if you want to lose weight and get rid of your love handles is to clean up your diet.

 For now, forget about seeking out exercises that are dubbed as “magic bullets” for fat loss.
-You won’t see results from workouts to burn oblique fat because it’s not possible to spot reduce belly fat.
+You won’t see results from an exercise routine to burn oblique fat because it’s not possible to spot reduce belly fat.

 Instead, you can eliminate your love handles by focusing on and improving your nutrition, and the extra side fat will go away with it.